ImahnShekhzadeh/lstm_vision/README.md

   --batch_size BATCH_SIZE
                         Number of batches that are used for one ADAM update rule.
   --load_cp             Whether to load preexisting checkpoint(s) of the model.
-  --bidirectional       Whether to use bidirectional LSTM (True) or not (False).
-Default: True.
+  --bidirectional       Whether to use bidirectional LSTM.
-  --use_amp             Whether to use automatic mixed precision (AMP) or not.
+  --use_amp             Whether to use automatic mixed precision (AMP).
 ```

 ## Run